davsclaus/fabric8-hello/README.md

 The applications can be deployed in a kubernetes cluster.
 You can run a kubernetes cluster locally using fabric8 which you can find more details here: [fabric8 get started](https://fabric8.io/guide/getStarted/index.html)

+#### Installing from Maven

+The fabric8 team has made it very easy to download, install and start a Kubernetes/OpenShift cluster on your computer very easy.
+All you need to do is from a command line run this Maven goal:

+    mvn io.fabric8:fabric8-maven-plugin:3.1.59:cluster-start

+And if you want to use OpenShift instead of Kubernetes:

+    mvn io.fabric8:fabric8-maven-plugin:3.1.59:cluster-start -Dfabric8.cluster.kind=openshift

+Then fabric8 will download the binaries into `<HOME>/.fabric8` directory.
+It can be a good idea to add this directory to the `$PATH`, so you can easily run the clients to interact with the cluster.

+However before we had to install fabric8 using a few more manual steps as explained below.

+#### Manually steps

 I am using MiniShift to run my local kubernetes cluster.
 I run the minimal version which do not include the CI/CD pipeline and therefore I run with low memory usage.

     minishift start --memory=2000